Akturan/xamarin-forms-text-to-speech/README.md

 # Xamarin Forms TextToSpeech
-This sample demonstrates how to use the DependencyService to implement text-to-speech
+This sample demonstrates how to use the DependencyService to implement text-to-speech.